Who Is This Credit Card Best For?

 - Big rewards on Best Buy purchases: If you’ve always got to have the latest device, getting 5% back (in points) on your purchases can add up, and you won’t mind using your points to buy more at Best Buy.

 - Rewards can only be used at Best Buy: Although you can earn points on all your purchases, you can only use them toward future purchases at Best Buy.
 Plus, redemption is a bit tricky.
-The points you earn must be turned into rewards certificates (essentially coupons) in certain increments, and those certificates expire, sometimes within 60 days.
-So if you forget to use your rewards, you’re out of luck.
+The points you earn must be redeemed for rewards certificates in increments of $5.

 - Potential for annual fee: If your credit history prevents you from qualifying for the Platinum card, you may be offered a Gold version, but you’ll have to pay a $59 annual fee to get it.
 Retail cards don’t typically charge an annual fee, so we’d consider this a deal-breaker.
 In fact, if you’re instead offered a store-only card with no annual fee, you’re probably better off.
 You won’t be able to use it outside of Best Buy, but you will get the 5% back in points on store purchases.

-You won’t get a lump sum as you might with a general cash-back card, but there is an incentive offered to new cardholders.
-You’ll get 10% back in rewards on your first purchase (within 14 days of card opening).
-Best Buy salespeople will likely mention this offer when you checkout, but don’t feel pressured to get the card just for the discount.
-(If you choose to have your purchase be part of a promotional financing offer, you won’t get the 10% back.)
+You won’t get a lump sum like you might with a general cash-back card, but there is an incentive offered to new cardholders.
+You’ll get 10% back on purchases made the first day you have the card.

 Earning Points & Rewards

 The currency for the rewards on this card is points, but the earning rate is expressed in percentages, just like cash back.
-For qualifying purchases at Best Buy, you’ll earn 5% back in points, and for qualifying purchases at restaurants and bars, you’ll get 2% back in points.
+For qualifying purchases at Best Buy, you’ll earn 5% back in points.
+You’ll get 3% back at gas stations, 2% back on dining, and takeout, and 1% everywhere else.

 The points system may be confusing at first glance because earning 5% back in points translates to 2.5 points per $1 spent, rather than 5 points per $1 spent.
-(And 3% back translates to 1.5 points, etc.) But, since each point is worth 2 cents, 5% back in points is just like 5% cash back, except that you’ll get a coupon instead of cash.
-Here’s the simplest way to think about it: For every $100 you spend at Best Buy, you’ll earn a $5 coupon toward future Best Buy purchases.
+(And 3% back translates to 1.5 points, etc.) Each point is worth 2 cents, though, so 5% back in points is just like 5% cash back, except that you’ll get a coupon instead of cash.
+Here’s the simplest way to think about it: For every 250 points you earn, you’ll earn a $5 coupon toward future Best Buy purchases.

-Reward certificates expire 60 days from the date they’re issued unless there is a different expiration date noted.
+Reward certificates expire 60 days from the date they’re issued unless there is a different expiration date noted on the certificate.
 (Expiration dates may depend on your membership level in the loyalty program or whether the certificates were received as part of a specific offer.)

 How to Get the Most Out of This Card